Getshared/Coursera-DataScience-Assignment/README.md

-# Coursera-ToolsForDataScience-Week6-FinalAssignment
+# Coursera-DataScience-Assignment
-This repository is created for Coursera's tools for data science final assignment
+This repository is created for Coursera tools for data science final assignment